Tallulah Bankhead: Early life

-Bankhead's famously husky voice (which she described as "mezzo-basso") was the result of chronic bronchitis due to childhood illness.
+Bankhead's husky voice (which she described as "mezzo-basso") was the result of chronic bronchitis due to childhood illness.
 She was described as a performer and an exhibitionist from the beginning, discovering at an early age that theatrics gained her the attention she desired.
 Finding she had a gift for mimicry, she entertained her classmates by imitating the schoolteachers.
-Bankhead claimed that her "first performance" was witnessed by none other than the Wright brothers, Orville and Wilbur.
-Her Aunt Marie gave the famous brothers a party at her home near Montgomery, Alabama, in which the guests were asked to entertain.
+Bankhead said that her "first performance" was witnessed by the Wright brothers, Orville and Wilbur.
+Her Aunt Marie gave the brothers a party at her home near Montgomery, Alabama, in which the guests were asked to entertain.
 "I won the prize for the top performance, with an imitation of my kindergarten teacher", Bankhead wrote.
 "The judges?
 Orville and Wilbur Wright."
 Bankhead also found she had a prodigious memory for literature, memorizing poems and plays and reciting them dramatically.

-Tallulah and Eugenia's grandmother and aunt were beginning to find the girls difficult to handle.
-Their father William, who was working from their Huntsville home as a lawyer, proposed enrolling the girls in a convent school (although he was a Methodist and her mother an Episcopalian).
-In 1912, both girls were enrolled in the Convent of the Sacred Heart in Manhattanville, New York, when Eugenia was 11 and Tallulah was 10.
-As William's political career brought him to Washington, the girls were enrolled in a series of different schools, each one a step closer to Washington, D.C.
+Their grandmother and aunt were beginning to find the girls difficult to handle.
+Their father William, who was working from their Huntsville home as a lawyer, proposed enrolling them in a convent school (although he was a Methodist and her mother an Episcopalian).
+In 1912, both girls were enrolled in the Convent of the Sacred Heart in Manhattanville, New York.
+Their father remarried in 1915; as his political career brought him to Washington, they were enrolled in a series of different schools, each a step closer to Washington.
 When Bankhead was 15, her aunt encouraged her to take more pride in her appearance, suggesting that she go on a diet to improve her confidence.
 Bankhead quickly matured into a southern belle.
-The girls were not really tamed by the schools, however, as both Eugenia and Tallulah went on to have a lot of relationships and affairs during their lives.
-Eugenia was more of an old romantic as she got married at 16 and ended up marrying seven times to six different men during her life, while Tallulah was a stronger and even more rebellious personality, who sought a career in acting, was into lust in her relationships even more than love, and showed no particular interest in marrying, although she did marry actor John Emery in 1937, a marriage which ended in divorce in 1941.

-Bankhead was also childhood friends with American socialite, later novelist, Zelda Sayre Fitzgerald, the wife of American author and expatriate F. Scott Fitzgerald.
+Bankhead was childhood friends with American socialite, later novelist, Zelda Sayre Fitzgerald, who married the novelist F. Scott Fitzgerald.